 A day off from school.

 There is some sort of tour group of Central American children and adults staying at the hotel.
-They arrived noisily last night and woke up noisily assembled on deck for the 7 a.m. breakfast at 6:30.
+They arrived noisily last night and woke up noisily assembled on deck at 6:30 for the 7 a.m. breakfast.
 We take our time going out for breakfast and they were all finished and loading onto the tour bus in an iterative fashion – some would load and others would get off and go back to their rooms.

 Along about four we ambled up to the main building, settled our tab, showed the paid receipt to the guard so he would let us out and walked to the triangle intersection where the road coming down the side of the caldera met the two roads going opposite ways around the lake.